cocos/cocos-docs/source/en/components/scrollbar.md

 ![scrollbar.png](./scrollbar/scrollbar.png)

-Click the ‘add component’ button at the bottom of the **Properties** panel and select ‘ScrollBar’ from ‘add UI component’.
+Click the ‘Add component’ button at the bottom of the **Properties** panel and select ‘ScrollBar’ from ‘add UI component’.
 You can then add the ScrollBar component to the node.

-## ScrollBar attribute
+## ScrollBar property

-| Attribute |   Function Explanation
+| Property |   Function Explanation
 | -------------- | ----------- |
 | Handle| ScrollBar foreground picture.
 Its length/width will be calculated according to the content size of ScrollView and the dimensions of the actual display area.
 | Direction | Scroll direction.
 You can currently select from either horizontal or vertical.